Skip to main content

 The report uses a combination of your inputs to determine when and how much to reorder:

-1. Sales Velocity – Based on past sales or manual override.
+• Sales Velocity — Based on past sales or manual override.

-2. Lead Time – Ensures reorders arrive before inventory runs out.
+• Lead Time — Ensures reorders arrive before inventory runs out.

-3. Inventory Buffer – Checks how much you want to keep on hand.
+• Inventory Buffer — Checks how much you want to keep on hand.

-4. Reorder Frequency – Determines how long each reorder should last.
+• Reorder Frequency — Determines how long each reorder should last.

 5. Report Customization Options

-You can customize the report display by:
+You can customize the report display by clicking on the customize button, and configure these settings

 • Including or excluding items with zero reorder quantity.